lineartimer/WebAppStarterPack/doc/notes.md

 - To prevent XSS, user input (e.g. in forms or query parameters) should be sanitized.
 Libraries like DOMPurify can be used
 - If no cookies are used by a website, a cookie consent form might not be needed.
 But a GDPR-compliant privacy policy is still a must
 - A good (and free) favicon generator: favicon.io/favicon-generator
+- On the Application tab of the browser's Developer Tools, the cookies and the content of the local storage can be checked

 ## HTML